samvdjagt/wvdquickstart/howto.md

 * Firewall configuration: ensure all the required ports are accessible to the WVD resource provider

 #### ARM Deployment: Azure DevOps Setup
+Once you've satisfied all the prerequisites, you are ready to deploy using the Quickstart!
+As explained in the <a href="concepts">Concepts</a> section, the deployment consists of two main components: an Azure Resource Manager (ARM) deployment and an Azure DevOps (ADO) pipeline.
+The first of the two will deploy a number of resources supporting the deployment automation, including the creation of a DevOps project and automation pipeline.
 By clicking the "Deploy to Azure" button, you will be taken to the Azure Portal for a custom deployment.
-There, you can fill out the required user input and click "deploy".
-This will set up some resources needed for the Quickstart, including an Azure DevOps organization and project.
+There, you can fill out the required user input and click *purchase*.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https:%2F%2Fraw.githubusercontent.com%2Fsamvdjagt%2Fdev%2Fmaster%2Fdeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>